keatonelvins/keatonelvins.github.io/taytay.md

 You give the chain a tug to see if you can close the skylight, but the links themselves are as thick as a llama's leg, and it barely budges.
 You decide to keep Stapes talking.

 "So he was in here, alone, all night, door locked from the inside.
-Then who killed him?", you ask.
+Then what killed him?", you ask.

 Stapes's gaze was fixed to the ground.
 "Even as his butler and friend, I can't say for sure what occult mischief he was getting up to in here.
 But, I do know he talked of demons and fairies sometimes.
 And madness.
-Something wasn't right, and like you said, no man could have done this."
+Something wasn't right, and like you may be implying, no man could have done this."

 For the first time, your attention moves away from Stapes towards the rest of the men in the room.